 Being punctual is a habit worth developing.
-Students should arrive at school and report to each and every class on time.
+Students should arrive at school and report to class on time.
 Students arriving late cause a disruption which takes away from other students.

 When a student is late to school, he/she is to report to the office to receive an admit slip and sign in.

-Three (3) tardies to class=1 absence.
+THREE (3) TARDIES TO CLASS = 1 ABSENCE.